masolimano/maneage/README-hacking.md

 just in case one (or more) of them are discontinued in the (near/far) future.

- - **Reserve a DOI for your dataset**: There are multiple data servers that give this functionality, one of the most well known and (currently!) well-funded is [Zenodo](https://zenodo.org) so we'll focus on it here.
+ - **Reserve a DOI for your datasets**: There are multiple data servers that give this functionality, one of the most well known and (currently!) well-funded is [Zenodo](https://zenodo.org) so we'll focus on it here.
 Of course, you can use any other service that provides a similar functionality.
 Once you complete these steps, you can start using/citing your dataset's DOI in the source of your project to finalize the rest of the points.
 With Zenodo, you can even use the given identifier for things like downloading.

    * *Start new upload*: After you log in to Zenodo, you can start a new upload by clicking on the "New Upload button".